DeborahBambil/PmiRSelect/README.md

 # PmiR-Select (Plant MiRNAs Selection)
 Authors: Deborah Bambil, Lúcio Flávio de Alencar Figueiredo, Mirele Carolina Souza Ferreira da Costa

-This tool was built from a non-redundant dataset of miRNAs collected in the miRBase of pre-miRNAs (hairpin V.22.1), to search for miRNAs by homology in organism genomes.
+This tool was built from update criteria for pre-miRNAs of plants and non-redundant dataset of pre-miRNAs collected in the miRBase of pre-miRNAs (hairpin V.22.1), to search for pre-miRNAs by homology in organism genomes.

 # Unzip the directory with the tool: PmiRSelect.rar